*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 This makes Cat6a Ethernet cables a bit less flexible and more secure as far as crosstalk and interference are concerned.

-As is the norm, Cat7 Ethernet cables are designed to support much higher bandwidths as well as speeds than their Cat6 counterparts.
+As is the norm, Cat7 Ethernet cables are designed to support higher bandwidths and speeds than their Cat6 counterparts.

 That also means they’re a bit more expensive than Cat6 Ethernet cables, though they more than make up for that price difference in performance.

-Capable of reaching up to 100Gbps at a rather short range of 15 meters, Cat7 Ethernet cables are perfect for those who want to connect their routers directly to their laptops at such short distances.
+Capable of reaching up to 100Gbps at a rather short range of 50 feet (15 meters), Cat7 Ethernet cables are perfect for those who want to connect their routers directly to their laptops at such short distances.

 Unlike their Cat6 counterparts, however, Cat7 Ethernet cables use modified GigaGate45 connectors; thankfully, these are backward compatible with your regular Ethernet ports.